JC-IT/yii2-job-queue/README.md

 ## Configuration

-You need to have Beanstalk installed.
+- You need to have Beanstalk installed (`sudo apt install beanstalkd`)

-Configuration:
+- Apply configuration:

 ```php
 'container' => [